 Need help getting started?
 Try using our spending plan document to organize your budget and our online budget calculator from Banzai.
-You can also sit down with one of our free, on-staff financial counselors.
-Call today at 330-364-8874 and ask for Katy Steinebrey or Fred Weingarth.
+You can also sit down with our free, on-staff financial counselor.
+Call today at 330-364-8874 and ask for Katy Steinebrey.

 Want more budgeting information?
 Check out our interactive library through Banzai by clicking here.

 Available Articles in the Financial Freedom Series:

 Step 1: Take Stock of Your Debt